Read the related articles

 PCM audio

-32/64-bit float formats are intended for music production and scientific purposes rather.
+32-/64-bit float formats are mostly for music creation and research.

 DXD